 All JDAT students are required to take and pass the FYLSX after the conclusion of their first year of study.
 All first-year course work and final examinations must be successfully completed before a student may sit for the FYLSX.
-The FYLSX is a one-day, eight-hour examination.
-The exam consists of four essay-style questions; test takers have four consecutive hours to answer all four of the essay questions.
-After the essay portion of the examination, test takers are given a one and one-half hour lunch break, followed by three hours to answer 100 multiple choice questions.
+The FYLSX is a half-day examination.
+Beginning with the June 2024 administration, the essay portion of the FYLSX will be eliminated.
+The format of the exam will be 100 multiple-choice questions (MCQs), to be administered in two 90-minute sessions, with a 20-minute break between each session.
+The law content tested on the same will remain the same.
 The examination will cover only the subjects of Torts, Contracts/UCC, and Criminal Law.
 Students enrolled in the JDAT at TLS who successfully complete the first year of law study must pass the FYLSX required by Business and Professions Code § 6060(h) and Rule VIII of the Rules Regulating Admission to Practice Law in California as part of the requirements to qualify to take the California Bar Examination.